stianfro/blog/content/en/posts/gateway-api-1.md

 ## Conclusion

-That concludes this post about Gateway API.
+That concludes this post about Gateway API, thanks for reading!

-If I ever write a new article on the topic it will be about the Gateway API [Inference Extension](https://gateway-api-inference-extension.sigs.k8s.io).
+If I ever write a new article on the topic it will be about the Gateway API [Inference Extension](https://gateway-api-inference-extension.sigs.k8s.io) and [Envoy AI Gateway](aigateway.envoyproxy.io/docs).

 Useful links: